ananyevgv/esphome-opentherm-khenderick/README.md

 # What does this implement?

-This component provides support for opentherm devices such as:
+This component provides support for opentherm BAXI NUVOLA-3 B-40 such as:
 * [DIYLess](https://diyless.com/)' Master OpenTherm Shield
 * [Ihor Melnyk](http://ihormelnyk.com/opentherm_adapter)' OpenTherm adapter